"The past actually happened but history is only what someone wrote down." A. Whitney Brown.

 Shipbuilder Frank Jensen

-Admiring a photo of the boat VERDUN
+Admiring a photo of his boat VERDUN

 built in 1919